ekoindia/open-source-guidelines/sonarqube-github-actions-guide.md

 3. Add:
    - **Name**: `SONARQUBE_TOKEN`
    - **Value**: Your SonarQube token (global or project-specific)
+   - **NOTE:** This is not needed for _public_ repositories because an organization-level secret is already added with the global token.

    - **Name**: `SONARQUBE_HOST_URL`
    - **Value**: Your SonarQube url
+   - **NOTE:** This is not needed for _public_ repositories because an organization-level secret is already added with the global token.

    - **Name**: `SONARQUBE_PROJECT_KEY`
    - **Value**: The Project Key that is present on the UI and should match with the one in Github Secrets.
 A separate secret shall be created for each repo.